 Who will pick up my trash?
 When will my trash day be?

 Answer: The City of Portland contracts with Republic Services to collect all trash and recycling within City limits.
 Republic Services provides two separate roll carts to residents for the collection of garbage and recycling.
 A welcome packet will be mailed to any affected residents prior to annexation detailing the collections days for trash, recycling, brush, and bulky collection services.

 Will my trash bill increase?

-Answer: Services include weekly trash collection, biweekly recycling collection, and monthly bulky and brush pickup collection.
+Answer: Services include weekly trash collection, biweekly recycling collection, and monthly household bulk items and quarterly brush & yard waste pickup collection.
 More information regarding these services can be found at https://www.portlandtx.com/727/Utility-Service-Fees.